Laura Bush: Early life and education

-Marriage and family
+Personal life

-She met George W. Bush in July 1977 when mutual friends Joe and Jan O'Neill invited her and Bush to a backyard barbecue at their home.
+Bush met her husband in July 1977 when mutual friends Joe and Jan O'Neill invited them to a backyard barbecue at their home.
 He proposed to her at the end of September and they were married on November 5 of that year, the day after her 31st birthday, at the First United Methodist Church in Midland, the same church in which she had been baptized.
-Laura bought a tan, two-toned dress off the rack for the wedding.
 The couple honeymooned in Cozumel, Mexico.
 George W. Bush detailed his choice to marry Laura as the "best decision of [his] life".
 Laura, an only child, said she gained "brothers and sisters and wonderful in-laws" who all accepted her after she wed George W. Bush.

 The year after their marriage, the couple began campaigning for George W. Bush's 1978 Congressional candidacy.
 According to George Bush, when he asked her to marry him, she had said, "Yes.
 But only if you promise me that I'll never have to make a campaign speech."
 She soon relented and gave her first stump speech for him in 1978 on the courthouse steps in Muleshoe, Texas.
 After narrowly winning the primary, he lost the general election.

 Bush attended the inauguration of her father-in-law George H. W. Bush as Ronald Reagan's vice-president in January 1981, after Reagan won the 1980 United States presidential election.
 She credited her father-in-law's election to the vice presidency with giving her and her husband national exposure.